Kissena Park: Incorporation into Kissena Corridor Park

 Kissena Park is located on a 19th-century railroad right-of-way.
 A raised nature trail running through Kissena Park was originally the main line of the Central Railroad of Long Island of A.T.
-Stewart (later the White Line or Creedmore branch of the Long Island Rail Road.
+Stewart (later the White Line or Creedmoor branch of the Long Island Rail Road).
 It ran from Flushing to Bellerose and was later extended from Bellerose to Garden City.

 In August 1940, the New York City Board of Estimate approved Queens Borough President George U. Harvey's request to acquire the former Stewart Railroad right-of-way from Flushing Meadows at Lawrence Street (College Point Boulevard) east to Fresh Meadow Road (now Utopia Parkway).
 The right-of-way was acquired into two tracts.
 The western tract west of Kissena Park and Kissena Boulevard extended 1 mi with an average width of 500 ft.
 The eastern segment also extended one mile past Kissena Park, with an average width of 85 ft.
 The western stretch of the land west of Kissena Boulevard was to become the Kissena Corridor Park, which would connect Flushing Meadows and Kissena Parks.
 The eastern stretch of the land would be developed into a second corridor called the "Cunningham Corridor", which would connect Kissena Park with Cunningham Park further southeast.
 The corridors would include playgrounds, sports fields, park trails, and bicycle and bridle paths which would connect to existing paths in Cunningham Park.

 The Kissena Corridor project was also supposed to include the construction of a major storm sewer through the corridor, which the Parks Department said was necessitated as a result of "the great extent of this natural drainage basin."
 In 1942, the federal War Production Board barred the construction of the Corridor Sewer, due to steel requirements for the World War II effort.
 Groundbreaking ceremonies for the sewer project were held on April 1, 1947, at the intersection of Lawrence Street and Fowler and Blossom Avenues, near the modern-day Queens Botanical Garden west of Kissena Park.
 On February 19, 1948, the final contract for the project, including the trunk line from 188th Street to Francis Lewis Boulevard, was authorized from the Board of Estimate.
 On February 27, the Queens borough sewer engineer announced that the cost of the sewer project would run to over $10 million, $2.25 million higher than the previous figure.
 The main trunk of the Corridor Sewer was completed by September 1948, although many of the feeder lines had yet to be constructed.